riverswb/portfolios/students/1610-back/brett-rivers/brett_mod_two_portfolio.markdown

 * Available for pairing with mod 1 students formally 2+ times per week
 * Active on the Pairing slack channel, mostly helping M1 students
 * I do more than 5 loads of dishes per week, in addition to my assigned cleaning duties.
+* I have been asigned a prework student to assist

 ------------------